 The six weeks after your baby is born, known as the postpartum period, are a time of great transition.
 You’ll need time to heal, bond with your baby, and adjust to this new stage of your life.
 We can help with everything from how to install a car seat to education on the signs of postpartum depression.
 Let us support you during this amazing period in your life.

 Our certified nurse-midwives are advanced-practice registered nurses who have specialized education and training in both nursing and midwifery.
 A nurse-midwife functions as the primary care provider for a woman and her baby during pregnancy, labor, and delivery.
 Midwives most often provide care for healthy women whose pregnancies are uncomplicated and not high risk.
-You can see our certified nurse-midwives in Boise, Meridian, and Jerome, and they work closely with a physician at every stage of your pregnancy.
+They work closely with a physician at every stage of your pregnancy.